ChiNoel-osu/FolderThumbnailExplorer/README.md

 ![A screenshot of the Photo Viewer.](./ReadmeResource/PhotoViewer.jpg?raw=true "Photo Viewer")

 ## Copyright Statement
 While the code is licensed under the AGPL-3.0 license.
-The compiled application is licensed under the [CC BY-NC-SA 4.0](./LICENSE-CC-BY-NC-SA) license.
+The compiled application (or software) is licensed under the [CC BY-NC-SA 4.0](./LICENSE-CC-BY-NC-SA) license.
 You can freely share the application to wherever you like, for NonCommercial purposes only.
-Meaning that you cannot sell the application, or use the application to monetize something.
-The application should remain free for everyone.
+Meaning that you cannot sell the application, or redistribute the appcation behind some kind of pay wall.
+The application should remain absolutely free for everyone.